 In our view, the next phase of luxury wellness is not about more technology or longer treatment menus.
 It is about deepening this connection between personal restoration and environmental resilience.

 At Nayara, that means two parallel tracks.
 First, continuing to refine how each ecosystem shapes your stay, so that a week in Atacama, Arenal, or Bocas del Toro feels less like a generic holiday and more like a specific intervention for your nervous system.
-Second, investing in the regeneration that keeps these color worlds alive, from rainforest restoration and water stewardship, to solar panel projects and coral reef restoration.
+Second, investing in the regeneration that keeps these color worlds alive, from reforestation and water stewardship, to solar panel projects and coral reef restoration.

 Frequently Asked Questions

-Nature-based wellness refers to health benefits that come from spending time in natural environments and designing stays around those settings.
+What is nature-based wellness?
+Nature-based wellness refers to health benefits that come from spending time in natural environments and designing stays around t hose settings.
 Instead of focusing only on treatments or equipment, it treats ecosystems themselves as the primary input for stress reduction, sleep support, mood, and cognitive recovery.
 Reviews of nature exposure and health summarise wide-ranging benefits for mental and physical wellbeing.

+What do you mean by brown, black, green, and blue-green spaces?
 These are shorthand labels for the main environments our guests move through.
 Brown refers to the open, low-vegetation desert landscapes around Nayara Alto Atacama.
 Black refers to true dark-sky conditions at night, when artificial light is minimal and the Milky Way is visible.
 Green refers to the rainforest and canopy immersion around Arenal in Costa Rica.
 Blue-green describes the meeting of rainforest and reef at Nayara Bocas del Toro, where forest and sea are both present in the same frame.
 Each of these settings places different demands on the nervous system and supports different types of restoration.

+Is there real science behind forest bathing, hot springs, and time near water?
 Yes, although methods and quality vary.
 Forest bathing studies show that short visits to wooded environments can reduce cortisol and blood pressure and increase parasympathetic activity compared with urban walks.
 Reviews of balneotherapy indicate that repeated immersion in warm, mineral-rich water can reduce pain and improve quality of life for some musculoskeletal conditions when used alongside conventional care.
 Blue-space research links regular time near coasts, rivers, and lakes with higher life satisfaction and lower psychological distress.

+How much time in nature do I need for it to matter?
 There is no single rule, but one large English study of 19,806 adults found that people who spent at least 120 minutes per week in natural environments were more likely to report good health and high wellbeing than those with less or no nature contact, regardless of whether that time came in one long visit or several shorter ones For most guests, a week at any Nayara property comfortably passes that threshold, simply through daily walks, time on terraces, forest or desert activities, and time near water.

+How do Nayara properties fit into this color-based framework?
 Nayara Alto Atacama is our primary brown and black space, with open desert views, minimal vegetation, and protected dark skies that align with attention-restoration and circadian findings from environmental psychology related circadian reviews.
 Nayara Gardens, Nayara Springs, and Nayara Tented Camp together form a green and green-blue rainforest circuit that aligns with forest-immersion research and thermal-water work on balneotherapy.
-Nayara Bocas del Toro is our blue and blue-green setting, echoing blue-space studies that link coastal environments with better mental health and life satisfaction,
+Nayara Bocas del Toro is our blue and blue-green setting, echoing blue-space studies that link coastal environments with better mental health and life satisfaction.

+Are these experiences medical treatments?
 They are not positioned as medical treatments and should not replace clinical advice.
 The research base indicates that nature exposure, forest immersion, thermal bathing, and time near water can support mental health, stress recovery, sleep, and quality of life, and in some cases help manage symptoms alongside standard care.
 Reviews stress that evidence is encouraging but still heterogeneous.
 Guests with specific conditions should follow guidance from their clinicians, especially regarding heat, exertion, and travel.

+How is this different from a typical spa or wellness retreat?
 Traditional spa menus often start with treatments and add the setting later.
 Our approach starts with ecosystems and treats architecture, programming, and spa design as ways to deliver specific types of exposure to desert, rainforest, reef, and night sky.
 This aligns with work on wellness real estate and health-focused design, which highlights air, light, acoustics, and nature connection as primary health levers in buildings.
 Spa treatments at Nayara sit on top of that ecological base rather than replacing it.

 Further Reading and Sources